Education and qualifications:

 Can you describe a typical working day?

-I would say that no day is the same as every day I face new challenges.
+I would say that no two days are the same, as every day I face new challenges.
 My typical working day consists of team meetings, internal and external conversations, and client discussions as I believe communication is important in delivering a great project.
-I also write reports, produce drawings and other documentation and delegate tasks to other members of my team.
-On other days, I attend site inspections and surveys to monitor the progress and quality of work on site and liaise with the contractor to ensure the client requirements are met.
+I also undertake technical due diligence surveys or pre-planned maintenance surveys and provide technical advice for different sustainability queries.

 Are there any particular challenges or unusual aspects to your role?